-Learn how and when to use the Past Perfect Continuous Tense in English with grammar rules and examples.
+Past Perfect Continuous Tense!
+Learn how and when to use the Past Perfect Continuous Tense (Past Perfect Progressive) in English with helpful grammar rules, examples and ESL worksheets.

 The Past Perfect Continuous tense combines perfect progressive aspect with past tense.
 It is formed by combining had (the past tense of auxiliary have), been (the past participle of be), and the present participle of the main verb.